smartdevicelink/sdl_app_library_guides/docs/Getting Started/Multiple Transports/index.md

 ## Secondary Transports

-Secondary transports are supported as of Protocol Version 5.1.0 , and must be enabled by the module the app is connecting.
+Secondary transports are supported as of Protocol Version 5.1.0 , and must be enabled by the module the app is connecting to.
 In addition to supporting bluetooth and USB, TCP is also a supported as a secondary transport.

 Setting secondary transports that your app supports is similar to setting the primary transports: